LT-IntroToAI-SY2526/assignment3-per3-KeivDev/writeup.md

 ## Reflection Questions

 1. What are some key programming concepts or techniques that you learned while completing this assignment?
+I learned how to use the debugger.
+It is still kind of confusing to me.

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.